Note: This article is not financial advice. Hubble Protocol does not endorse any tokens or platforms mentioned in this article.

 Fiat-backing ensures each stablecoin is worth $1, because it can be redeemed for cold hard cash, even if the token's price flies off peg.
 It does mean, though, that a private entity needs to bank these dollars.

 This makes fiat-collateralized stablecoins the least decentralized type of stablecoin.

 For crypto-collateralized stablecoins, the price will be heavily stable as well, since each token is overcollateralized by crypto assets.
 Instead of dollar bills in a bank account, all backing assets are managed on-chain, which makes these tokens decentralized as well as stable.

-On the other hand, while over-collateralization increases the peg stability, it also reduces the capital efficiency.
-These stablecoins need more than $1 to create $1, and since crypto markets can be incredibly volatile, this usually means much more than $1 is necessary to back $1 of stable tokens.
+On the other hand, while over-collateralization increases peg stability, it can also reduce capital efficiency.
+These stablecoins need more than $1 in backing to create $1 on chain, and since crypto markets can be incredibly volatile, this usually means much more than $1 is necessary to back $1 of stable tokens.

 Algorithmic stablecoins require far too much cooperation from different market players to work long-term.
 There's an element of trust necessary between those who redeem a seigniorage token and those who redeem a stablecoin to maintain price parity with USD, and if this trust is upended, then a bank run occurs.